Project Description

 Spain

-Alberto Torres Blandina is a writer, musician, playwright and a part-time journalist, although his main profession is teaching Spanish language and literature.
-He was rewarded the international novel prize in 2007 Las Dos Orillas for Things that could never happen in Tokyo.
-He was also a finalist for the Azorín Award in 2008 with the four-handed novel Postmodern Hotel, and a finalist for the 2008 Café Gijón award with Kids splashing Cat with Gasoline.
-In 2024, he won the Valencia Prize for Poetry in Spanish for his work Batman Has Stopped Loving You.
+Alberto Torres Blandina is a writer, musician, playwright and part-time journalist, although his main profession is teaching Spanish language and literature.
+He was rewarded the international novel prize in 2007 Las Dos Orillas for THINGS THAT COULD NEVER HAPPEN IN TOKYO.
+He was also a finalist for the Azorín Award in 2008 with the four-handed novel POSTMODERN HOTEL, and a finalist for the 2008 Café Gijón award with KIDS SPLASHING CAT WITH GASOLINE.
+FOLDING MAP OF THE LABYRINTH was selected as one of the Best Books of Spring 2011 by El País.
+In 2019 he gained a Writers-in-Residence Fellowship of the the Toji Cultural Foundation in South Korea.
+In 2024, he won the Valencia Prize for Poetry in Spanish for his work BATMAN HAS STOPPED LOVING YOU.

 //